 It really doesn’t matter how you organize, as long as it is an effective way to keep track of the jobs you have applied for and what has been happening with those jobs.
 For example, you might use an Excel spreadsheet that provides the name of the company, position, when you applied and notes indicating the contact you have had with them.
 Then you should also include reminders for future contact to organize your future job hunting activities.
-Here’s a short example of what I mean:
+For example:

 Sample Job Hunting Excel Template